Balzhunter/task-manager-backend/README.md

    DB_PASSWORD=
    to put your database credentials.

-2. Install composer `composer install`
+1. Install with composer `composer install` if you don't have remember to install it.
-3. And remember to generate your key: `php artisan key:generate`
+1. And remember to generate your key: `php artisan key:generate`
-4. Run migrations `php artisan migrate`
+1. Run migrations `php artisan migrate`
-5. Run seeds `php artisan db:seed`
+1. Run seeds `php artisan db:seed`
-6. Install node and then run `npm install`
+1. Install node and then run `npm install`
-7. Run build `npm run build `
+1. Run build `npm run build `
-8. Run server `php artisan serve`
+1. Run server `php artisan serve`
-9. Open other terminal and run `npm run dev` for hot reloading
+1. Open other terminal and run `npm run dev` for hot reloading

 ## Consume API